 “They joined because LGFCU is the right place to be.
 They can see how well the Credit Union has treated me over the years,” Joe explained.

-With locations in every county, it’s easy for Joe to see why a Forbes survey recently voted LGFCU the No. 1 Credit Union in North Carolina.
+With locations in every county, it's easy for Joe to see why LGFCU has been ranked by Forbes as the No. 1 Credit Union in North Carolina in 2018 and 2019.

 “I could’ve told them that 32 years ago.
 You treat me like I’m number one all the time,” he said.